+Digging into the life of famous translators counts as a history lesson —after all, they’ve helped shaped the world as we know it.
 Many of the books you love are translations.
 Major political events throughout history were only possible because of the existence of interpreters.
 Every country’s justice system relies on expert linguists who make communication possible between individuals who speak different languages.

-St. Jerome (347-420 AD)
+St. Jerome (347-420 AD): The famous biblical translator

 St. Jerome was a young priest who spoke Greek, Hebrew, and Latin.
 Back in the fourth century, as Latin began to replace Greek as the most common language in many places, a Bible in Latin was an urgent need.
 St. Jerome translated the Bible from Greek and Hebrew into Latin.
 These translations became the official Catholic translation of the Bible and were used for one thousand years.
 Today, history remembers him as one of the most famous translators of all time.

-Gaspar Antonio Chi (1531—1610)
+Gaspar Antonio Chi (1351-1610): The Yucatan Indian interpreter

 Gaspar Antonio Chi, also known as Gaspar Antonio de Herrera, was a Yucatan Indian who interpreted between Spanish and Mayan.
 He was an interpreter of King Charles V of Spain and an informant for Diego de Landa in writing his Relación de las cosas de Yucatán.
 Chi had a great knowledge of the Spanish, Latin, and Maya languages.